brimdata/zed/zng/docs/zeek-compat.md

 T	123	456	123.456	1592502151.123456	123.456	smile\xf0\x9f\x98\x81smile	\x09\x07\x04	80	127.0.0.1	10.0.0.0/8	tcp	a,in,set,things	order,is,important	Jeanne	122
 ```

+> TBD: we don't yet have a ZSON reader so we can update the above example yet.
+> See issue #1679

 ## Type-Specific Details

 As `zq` acts as a reference implementation for ZNG, it's helpful to understand